CNRFisheries/Survey_gap/README.md

 In this step several functions are applied to compute temporal, spatial and ecological tools.
 The results are stored for HBIE computation

-- Inputs are stored in folders named “toolname_input” by species and year
+- Inputs are stored in folders named *“ssa_input”* by species and year
-- Output are stored in folders named “toolname_output” by species and year
+- Output are stored in folders named *“ssa_output”* by species and year

 ## HBIE computation